AlokRatnaparkhi/Designing-Data-Intensive-Applications-Summary/Chapter 7- Transactions.md

 2. Write Skew
    - Generalization of lost update problem
    - two transactions read from same objects at the same time, based on the information provided by the reads, they update same or different objects.
-If it is same object then you can get dirty write or lost update anamoly.
-But, if objects are different then it may lead to write skew anamoly.
+If it is same object then you can get dirty write or lost update anomoly.
+But, if objects are different then it may lead to write skew anomoly.
    - Famous example, 2 doctors must be in hospital for a shift.
 Among three doctors, two update the shift record at the same time.
 At the time of read both read that 2 doctors are available at hospital.
 Both update their respective status objects to unavailable based on information from first query but clearly system should not allow it.
 - Can not be solved using atomic operations, automatic detection
 - Can be solved by either using Serializable isolation level or using explicit lock (FOR UPDATE while firing select queries)